How can I use policy references in ALFA?

 Referencing a Policy and a PolicySet

-Just like in programming where a method can be defined centrally and called many times to execute the same code, a PolicySet or a Policy can be referenced several times from multiple locations.
-To achieve this, the ALFA code from the previous example would look like this.
+Similar to programming where a method can be defined centrally and called many times to execute the same code, a policy set or a policy can be referenced several times from multiple locations.

 transaction